NREL/MAGMA/readme.md

 1. Copy run_html_output.R and input_data.csv into another folder associated with your project specific repository.
 2. Edit input_data.csv to point to the required databases, input files, and generator categories for your project.
 3. If using a CSV to map generator name to type, create this.
-4. If creating individual region and zone dispatch stacks, create CSV to map generator name to region and zone.
-Without this file, individual region and zone dispatch stacks will not work.
+4. If generation type by region or zone is wanted, create CSV to map generator name to region and zone.
 5. Edit run_html_output.R to point to your input_data.csv
 6. Run: ```source('run_html_output.R')```